 One of my landlords from The Drum rang me last week, after he had spoken to a friend of his.
 They were discussing the Bo’ness property market and both could not make their mind up if it was time to either sell or buy property.
-If you read the newspapers and the landlord forums on the internet, there is a good slice of doom and gloom, especially with changes in the taxation towards landlords, the increasing legislation affecting the sector and the general uncertainty in the world economic situation particularly given the Brexit vote.
+If you read the newspapers and the landlord forums on the internet, there is a good slice of doom and gloom, especially with Brexit, the general uncertainty in the world economic situation, changes in the taxation towards landlords, the increasing legislation affecting the sector etc.

 I would admit, there are certain landlords in Bo’ness who have over exposed themselves in the last few years with high percentage loan to value mortgages.
-Those mortgages, with their current (yet artificially) low interest rates, will start to suffer, as their modest monthly positive cash flow/profit (ie income (rent) less costs (mortgage, fees, tax) will become negative when the tax and mortgage rates rise throughout 2017 and beyond.
+Those mortgages, with their current (yet artificially) low interest rates, will start to suffer, as their modest monthly positive cash flow/profit (ie income (rent) less costs (mortgage, fees, tax)) will become negative when the tax and mortgage rates rise.

 It appears to me these landlords seem to have treated the Bo’ness Buy to Let market as a sure bet and have not approached this as a business and, as a result, they will suffer as they thought "Buy a house - rent it out so it covers the mortgage and make a few quid on top".
 These are the people who will be thinking twice.
 I see opportunity everywhere and won't be stopping, I am here to stay.
 It’s going to be an exciting year.

 Gone are the days when you could buy any old house in Bo’ness and it would make money.
 Yes, in the past, anything in Bo’ness that had four walls and a roof would make you money because since WW2, property prices doubled every seven years years… it was like printing money – but not anymore.